iThinkiKhan/Franken-bot/README.md

 **Software:**

-_I believe I have made considerable improvements to the stock firmware, such as removing the local speech processing in favor of sending a raw audio file to the LLM freeing memory and enabling much more nuance in audio processing.
+_I've implemented major changes to the stock firmware feature set, such as removing the local speech processing in favor of sending a raw audio file to the LLM freeing memory and enabling much more nuance in audio processing.
 I also took memory managment to another level.
 There are many more, and I continue to improve it regularly.
 Please share your ideas for improvements!_

    **OSv3.5**

    -Voice error messages

+   -Volume control w/ visual display

    -Conversation history - keep longer convos in context